tylerdrummey/BeatNet/README.md

 Our feature data will come from the Spotify API, which contains songs and their musical features.
 The final format of our dataset will be rows containing the features of pairings of two songs, along with a single binary label according to whether or not this pairing was found in the DJ Mix Dataset.
 Negative labels will be generated from random pairs of songs: either songs that were not paired in the DJ Mix Dataset, or randomly generated pairings from the Spotify API.

-Concatenating these two datasets will present a couple challenges.
+Concatenating these two datasets will present a couple of challenges.
 First, in order to match Spotify API features with the DJ Mix pairings, we need to have an efficient method of matching song titles.
 Second, we will have to explore the different two methods of choosing negatively labelled song pairings.

 # What You Will Learn
 I, Sebastian, aim to strengthen my skills in data wrangling, feature extraction, and implementation, tuning, and evaluation of machine learning models for specific applications.
 I am also excited to work with the Spotify API and further develop my ability to analyze and manipulate music data in a programming context.